BostonBSD/financials/README.md

 The indicator can be used to make short term trade decisions, but is relatively useless for long term investing.

-If the RSI is overbought, you might not want to buy yet.
-If the RSI is oversold you might not want to sell yet.
+You want to sell when the RSI is overbought.
+You want to buy when the RSI is oversold.